christophe77/ssXss/README.md

 Logs will be saved inside the _/results_ folder. <br />
 You can add more xss payloads in _/scanner/payloads.js_ file. <br />
+Payload must execute console.log("ssxss") or alert("ssxss"). <br />

 ## Future

 The current version of ssXss is working well but it needs improvements :<br/>

-- Speed.
+- Improve speed.
-- Remove the small amount of false positive results.
+- Improve DOM analysis to go deeper.
-- UI with an express interface or some console logs.
+- Add a UI with express or some console logs.